crcn/tandem-old/packages/tandem-app/README.md

 PROBLEMS:

-- [ ] need to figure out how to visualize conditions & repeated lists (togling between states)
-- [ ] need to figure out how to add fixture data
+- [ ] views not need props by react components
-- [ ]

 POSSIBLY: